kipusoep/UrlTracker/README.md

 *   Supports **multiple websites** in a single umbraco instance

 ## Changelog ##
+*	2.4.4 [2014/01/03]
+    * [Bugfix] Fixed a silly bug which caused the 'Delete selected' button to be hidden
 *   2.4.3 [2013/12/19]
     * [Bugfix] UI handles unpublished redirect nodes again (hide)
     * [Feature] Added the option to change the pagesize of the entries and not-found tables (saved in cookie)